Celluloid Heroes (play): Legacy

 A bad play which didn't create characters that were complex enough to last the distance after interval.
 Part of the problem was that I felt I was writing to order... and I was supposed to be writing something light and bright and happy, but my feelings about the film industry were anything but light and bright.
 I think I let my personal bile about the indignities writers suffer in the film industry, and how basically shoddy it all is, spill over into the play.
 I wasn't sufficiently objective and I made the characters overly evil or two-dimensional... [it] was simply social satire dipped into crude farce.
 Not one of my best efforts...
 It's the only time I've worked to a commission and it's the only time I've been ashamed of the final product.

-He later wrote about the Australian film industry far more successfully in Emerald City.
+He later wrote about the Australian film industry with more acclaim in Emerald City.